RealDigitalOrg/linux-blackboard/README.md

    - uImage
    - rtlwifi.tar.gz (For USB Wi-Fi)

-   These files have been pre-built and tested on a real board.
+   These files have been pre-built and tested on a real board for both versions of Ubuntu.
 The "BOOT.bin", "uImage", "devicetree.dtb", and "system.bit" files should already be on the first partition after completing step 3 above.
    These files are for Blackboard Rev. D.
 5. Unmount (Linux) or eject (Windows) the SD card from the PC and then insert it into the "SD MICRO" slot on Blackboard.
 6. To boot Linux, make sure JP2 is set to "SD" and connect an external USB